open-telemetry/opentelemetry-collector-contrib/processor/metricstransformprocessor/README.md

         new_label: <new_label>
         # aggregated_values contains a list of label values that will be aggregated; if action is aggregate_label_values, aggregated_values is required
         aggregated_values: [values...]
-        # new_label specifies the updated name of the label value; if action is add_label or aggregate_label_values, new_value is required
+        # new_value specifies the updated name of the label value; if action is add_label or aggregate_label_values, new_value is required
         new_value: <new_value>
+        # label_value specifies the label value for which points should be deleted; if action is delete_label_value, label_value is required
+        label_value: <label_value>
         # label_set contains a list of labels that will remain after aggregation; if action is aggregate_labels, label_set is required
         label_set: [labels...]
-        # aggregation_type defines how excluded labels will be aggregated
+        # aggregation_type defines how excluded labels will be aggregated; if action is aggregate_labels or aggregate_label_values, aggregation_type is required
-        aggregation_type: {sum, mean, max}
+        aggregation_type: {sum, mean, min, max}
         # value_actions contain a list of operations that will be performed on the selected label
         value_actions:
             # value specifies the value to operate on